tjd1234/cmpt135spring2024/obsidian/135website2024/Introduction to Exceptions.md

 # Exceptions

-Exceptions are a technique for signalling and handling recognizing errors. **Exception handling** involves these things:
+Exceptions are a technique for signaling and handling recognizing errors. **Exception handling** involves these things:

 - Exception objects, which are objects designed to represent errors.
 - `throw` statements that raise an exception.
 When a `throw` statement is executed, the program stops running the current function and start looking for a `catch` block that can handle the exception.